dizz/usenix-hostcloud13-fluidcloud/fluidcloud.md

 Cloud service implementations are varied because their implementation can use IaaS or PaaS, for example.
 Therefore FluidCloud addresses:

 1. Relocation of IaaS-based Service Instances.
-FluidCloud will show the relocation of a service instance (and its data) running within VMs (on a local development machine, private end or public cloud).
-Triggers for the relocation can be scaling, costs, dependability or geo location.
+FluidCloud will show the relocation of a service instance (and its data) running within virtual machines (on a local development machine, private end or public cloud).
+Triggers for the relocation can be scaling, costs, dependability or geo-location.
 The service instance will automatically be adapted to the new environment.

 2. Relocation of PaaS-based Service Instances.
 The relocation of a PaaS based service instance and its data between providers.
 Key to this demonstration is the ability to adapt the service instance (on source code level) and convert it to the new environment.
 The motivation should be to bring PaaS services from closed environments (e.g. Google App Engine) into more open ones (e.g. CloudFoundry).